HunterStevens/Sprint-Challenge-State-Management-Smurfs/README.md

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application is a state that is global to all components in an app, usefull when you want to use it in multiple components.
+Component state is local only to that specific component called, usefull when you're planning to mainly access the state in one component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+redux-thunk is another node package acting as middleware.
+Allows us to handle asynchronous operations in our Action Creators.
+Therefore allowing action creators to perfom such operations.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+I really love Redux with Reducers because it allows you to keep your code clean and seperate chunks of it into different components.
+Plus using the action hooks allows us to provide functions for all kinds of situation in one component or another.

 ## Project Set Up